Philip K. Chapman: Work

 Chapman served with the Royal Australian Air Force Reserve from 1953 to 1955.
 He learned to fly (in a Tiger Moth) during Australian National Service.

-From 1956 to 1957, he worked for Philips Electronics Industries Proprietary Limited in Sydney, Australia.
-He then spent 15 months in Mawson Station, Antarctica with the Australian National Antarctic Research Expeditions (ANARE), for the International Geophysical Year (IGY), 1958, as an auroral/radio physicist.
+From 1956 to 1957, Chapman worked for Philips Electronics Industries Proprietary Limited in Sydney, Australia.
+He then spent 15 months at Mawson Station, Antarctica with the Australian National Antarctic Research Expeditions (ANARE), for the International Geophysical Year (IGY), 1958, as an auroral/radio physicist.
 The work required that he spend most of the winter at a remote, 2-man base, near the world's largest Emperor penguin rookery, near Taylor Glacier.
 Chapman explored the local area, being the first human to climb Chapman Ridge which he and his team members called Mount Rumdoodle.

-From 1960 to 1961, he was an electro-optics staff engineer in flight simulators for Canadian Aviation Electronics Limited in Dorval, Quebec.
+From 1960 to 1961, Chapman was an electro-optics staff engineer in flight simulators for Canadian Aviation Electronics Limited in Dorval, Quebec.
 His next assignment was as a staff physicist at the Massachusetts Institute of Technology, where he worked in electro-optics, inertial systems at the Experimental Astronomy Lab, under the direction of Charles Stark "Doc" Draper, and gravitational theory with Rainer Weiss until the summer of 1967.

 After gaining U.S. citizenship, Chapman was selected as a scientist-astronaut by NASA in August 1967.
-He trained as an astronaut, including jet pilot training with the USAF and the US Navy Underwater School, and served as the Apollo 14 Mission Scientist.
+He trained as an astronaut, including jet pilot training with the USAF and the US Navy Underwater School; he also served on the support crew for Apollo 14 as Mission Scientist.

 Chapman resigned from the program near the close of the Apollo Program in July 1972, largely because he strongly disagreed with the decision to build the Space Shuttle.
 Publicly, he said, "It appears that we have to make a choice between losing our competency as pilots or losing our competency as scientists."

-After spending the next five years working on laser propulsion at Avco Everett Research Laboratory as the special assistant to Arthur Kantrowitz, he moved to Arthur D. Little to work with Peter Glaser, the inventor of the solar power satellite (SPS).
+After spending the next five years working on laser propulsion at Avco Everett Research Laboratory as the special assistant to Arthur Kantrowitz, Chapman moved to Arthur D. Little to work with Peter Glaser, the inventor of the solar power satellite (SPS).
 Chapman was actively involved in the NASA/DOE SPS Concept Development and Evaluation Program (CDEP) in the late 1970s and early 1980s and has since continued to make contributions to the literature on power from space.

 In the mid-1980s, Chapman shifted his focus to commercial space—building private companies that develop products and services for space-based, as well as Earth-oriented businesses.
 He served as president of the L5 Society (now the National Space Society) during the successful campaign to stop the US Senate from ratifying the Moon Treaty, which would have excluded any commercial activity on the Moon.